Board games & card games in Singapore

 The Pandemic board game is #relatable, perhaps even a little too on the nose.

 Its detailed board set-up and various game elements make each round highly immersive.
 There are infection cards, disease cubes, and role assignments to take note of.
-This game requires brainpower, concentration and cooperation among players, so be prepared to work that noggin.
+This game requires brainpower, concentration, and cooperation among players, so be prepared to work that noggin.

 You can even decide the difficulty level at the start of each game, which will determine how many times during the game “increase, infect and intensify” effects will sweep over the epidemic.

-Price: $27.90
+Price: $32.99

-Buy Pandemic from Lazada.
+Buy Pandemic from Amazon.

-4. Red Flags – Dating choices and scenarios with ratchet prompts
+Dating choices & scenarios with ratchet prompts

-Image credit: Reddit
+Image credit: Grim Rabbit Games

 Prepare for things to get saucy with Red Flags, an absolute hoot where you get to sabotage your friends to achieve victory while making fun of their romantic choices at the same time.
 A mix of white flag and red flag cards will be dealt to the players.
 Basically, white flag cards are dreamy and desirable traits of a partner, while red ones will make you question the potential match.

 Each round, players take turns to be matchmade by the rest.
-The other players will pitch the Dream Guy/Girl for you using a combination of two white flag cards, but the subsequent player will sabotage their pitch by throwing in a red flag.
+The other players will pitch the Dream Guy/Girl for you using a combination of 2 white flag cards, but the subsequent player will sabotage their pitch by throwing in a red flag.

 The point is awarded to the player whose pitch still gets accepted despite horrible red flags.
 These include “Refuses to cover face while sneezing”, “Has 19 kids and counting”, and “Describes all food as “yummy yummers””.